ServiceNowDevProgram/code-snippets/Business Rules/Variable Utility/readme.md

 # ServiceNow Variable Utilities and Business Rule

-This repository contains a Script Include and a Business Rule for ServiceNow that provide utility methods for variable validation, logging, and transformation.
+This sub-folder contains a Script Include and a Business Rule for ServiceNow that provide utility methods for variable validation, logging, and transformation.
 It also demonstrates how to pass server-side information to the client side using the `g_scratchpad` variable.

 ## Components